Anne Applebaum: Career

-With Foreign Policy magazine she created Democracy Lab, a website focusing on countries in transition toward or away from democracy; this later became Democracy Post at The Washington Post.
+With Foreign Policy magazine she created Democracy Lab, a website focusing on countries moving toward or away from democracy; this later became Democracy Post at The Washington Post.
 In 2016, she left Legatum because of its stance on Brexit after the Euroskeptic Philippa Stroud was appointed CEO; Applebaum then joined the London School of Economics (LSE) as a professor of practice at the Institute for Global Affairs.
 At the LSE, she ran Arena, a program on disinformation and 21st-century propaganda.
 In 2019, she moved the program to the SNF Agora Institute at Johns Hopkins University.

 In 2017, she published her third history book, Red Famine: Stalin's War on Ukraine, a history of the Holodomor (the 1932–33 human-made famine in Soviet Ukraine).
 The book won the Lionel Gelber Prize and the Duff Cooper Prize, making her the only author to win the Duff Cooper Prize twice.

 In November 2019, The Atlantic announced that Applebaum would join the publication as a staff writer starting in January 2020.
 She was included in Prospect magazine's 2020 list of the top 50 thinkers for the COVID-19 era.

 In July 2020, her book Twilight of Democracy: The Seductive Lure of Authoritarianism was published.
 Partly a memoir and partly political analysis, it was on the bestseller lists of Der Spiegel magazine and The New York Times.
 Also in July 2020, Applebaum was one of 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate"); this expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."

 In November 2022, Applebaum was one of 200 US citizens sanctioned by Russia for "promotion of the Russophobic campaign and support for the regime in Kiev."

 Applebaum is a member of the Council on Foreign Relations.
 She is on the boards of the National Endowment for Democracy and Renew Democracy Initiative.
 She is also on the editorial boards of The American Interest magazine and the Journal of Democracy.
 She was a member of the international board of directors of the Institute for War and Peace Reporting.
 In addition, she was a Senior Adjunct Fellow at the Center for European Policy Analysis (CEPA), where she co-led a major initiative aimed at countering Russian disinformation in Central and Eastern Europe (CEE).